Hilton369/react-firebase-workout-tracker/README.md

     3. Create and setup a Firebase project on the Firebase website.

-    4. Obtain API key for your Firebase project and set up Firebase configuration.
+    4. Obtain API key for your Firebase project and set up FirebaseConfig.jsx file in src folder.

 Usage